Self-esteem is liking yourself, feeling worthwhile, believing in yourself and knowing what you do well.

 Primary school-age children and self-esteem

 Challenges at school might seem to dent your child’s self-esteem because your child might feel less capable than others for the first time.
-But this will help them learn that they don’t need to be perfect at everything to be loved, valued and capable.
+But this will help them learn that they don’t need to be perfect at everything to be loved and valued, feel worthwhile and believe in themselves.

 - Focus on the effort your child puts in and the courage it takes to try new or difficult things.
 For example, ‘I know you were worried about dancing in the concert, but you were so brave to give it go’.

 - Encourage your child to try again when things don’t go to plan the first time.
-You could say, ‘Go on, give it another try – I believe you can do it’.
+You could say, ‘Go on, give it another try – I believe you can do it if you keep trying’.
 This also builds your child’s resilience.

-- Coach your child through tricky social situations – for example, ‘Try giving a big smile when you want to join in.
-People will want to play with you if you look happy’.
+- Coach your child through tricky social situations.
+For example, ‘Try giving a big smile when you want to join in.
+People will want to play with you if you look friendly’.
 You could try role-playing these situations with your child first.
+This helps your child feel confident about making friends.

 Being connected to other people who care about them is important for children’s self-esteem.
 It helps to strengthen their sense of who they are.
 You could encourage your child to see their grandparents, aunts, uncles and cousins, if that works for your family.
 Or you could get involved in a local religious community, sporting club or community service.